 Whilst at visiting Disneyland we also stayed on site at Disney’s Hotel Santa Fe – which is basically the most budget Disney hotel on site.
 We got a great deal through Booking.com and the benefit of staying on site was we could easily walk to Disneyland and we got to go to the park one hour before it opened which I highly recommend so you can do some of the more popular rides.

 If you don’t plan on staying at Disneyland, it’s also one of the great day trips from Paris with kids.
-Its super easy to get there by train from the city.
+It’s super easy to get there by train from the city.
+And don’t forget to come prepared – you can get some tips here on what to pack in your Disney day bag.

 Location: Boulevard de Parc, 77700 Coupvray